atomicdata-dev/atomic-server/docs/src/astro-guide/4-basic-data-model.md

 The last property we'll add is `header-image`.
 The datatype should be `Resource`, this means it will reference another resource.
 Since we want this to always be a file and not some other random class we are going to give it a classtype.
-To do this click on the configure button after the datatype selector.
+To do this click on the configure button next to the datatype selector.
 A dialog should appear with additional settings for the property.
 In the 'Classtype' field search for `file`.
 An option with the text `file - A single binary file` should appear, select it and close the dialog.